Rationale-Guided Few-Shot Classification to Detect Abusive Language: Results

 We do not see an improvement in rationale classification performance when we add in the label classification task (model denoted by BERT-RL) along with rationale classification.
 We then add the target classification task as well, the new model being denoted by BERT-RLT.
 In the three class variant, the BERT-RLT model performs slightly better than the original rationale classification model.
 We get the best performance for BERT-RLT in the two class variant.
 We observe that \textsc{BERT-RLT} outperforms the base rationale classifier by 4 F1 points.
 Henceforth, we will use this BERT-RLT model as our rationale predictor.
 Across all the models, the rationale accuracy (R-Acc) is $>0.95$ since it is a highly imbalanced task.

 The performance on the label classification task remains almost the same for both the variants (two class and three class).
 For the three class variant, the marco F1 score (L-F1 in Table~\ref{tab:hatexplain-performance}) is in the range 0.67-0.69, whereas for the two class variant it is 0.77.
 The targets classification task is extremely difficult with 22 different classes (see in Appendix).
 For both two and three class variants of the BERT-RLT model, macro F1 score reaches around 0.21.
+We mostly resort to BERT models as we did not find much difference with other transformer models like RoBERTa (1\% difference in rationale classification F1 score).